Shelter Parking Lot Monitor, Safe Parking Program

 - Participate in the annual Point in Time Count and other collaborative community homeless services efforts as they arise.

 Staff member must have a working vehicle with liability insurance.
 A work cellphone will be provided.
 Position begins immediately.
-The hourly wage is $12.00 per hour + mileage reimbursement.
-Vacation and sick time provided; medical and dental benefits dependent upon number of hours worked per week.
+The hourly wage is $15.00 per hour + mileage reimbursement.
+Vacation and sick time provided; level of medical and dental benefits dependent upon number of hours worked per week.
 Number of hours worked per week is negotiable.
 Hourly rate will increase annually, at minimum in accordance with the California Minimum Wage rate structure.
-Candidate must be willing to make at least a one-year commitment.
 A background check will be conducted.
 Please contact email@example.com with resume and three professional references if interested.
 You will receive an email to schedule an interview if we believe you are a good match for the position.

-All qualified applicants will receive consideration for employment without regard to race, creed, color, national origin, ancestry, sexual orientation, political affiliation or beliefs, sex, age, physical handicap, medical condition, marital status or pregnancy (as those terms are defined by the California Fair Employment and Housing Act — Government Code Section 12900-12996), except where such discrimination is based on a bona fide occupational qualification.
+All qualified applicants will receive consideration for employment without regard to race; color; ancestry; national origin; religion/creed; sex/sexual orientation; gender; gender identity/expression, transition; political affiliation or beliefs; disability, medical condition, generic information, marital status; military/veteran status; pregnancy and conditions related thereto.; or any other characteristic protected by law (as defined by the California Fair Employment and Housing Act — Government Code Section 12900-12996), except where such discrimination is based on a bona fide occupational qualification.